 In 2016, the FBI Director approved the recommendation to discontinue the reporting of rape data using the UCR legacy definition beginning in 2017.

-- These tables provide the estimated number of offenses and the rate (per 100,000inhabitants) of crime in the United States for 1999 through 2018, as well as the 2-,5-, and 10-year trends for 2018 based on these estimates.
+- These tables provide the estimated number of offenses and the rate (per 100,000 inhabitants) of crime in the United States for 2000 through 2019, as well as the 2-, 5-, and 10-year trends for 2019 based on these estimates.

 - Violent crime includes the offenses of murder and nonnegligent manslaughter, rape (legacy definition), robbery, and aggravated assault.
 Property crime includes the offenses of burglary, larceny-theft, and motor vehicle theft.

 - The UCR Program does not have sufficient data to estimate for arson.

 - The data used in creating these tables were from all law enforcement agencies participating in the UCR Program (including those submitting less than 12 months of data).